RuvenB/ruvenb.github.io/_posts/2021-12-08-content-from-css-lessons-learned.md

 I always used `<link rel="stylesheet" href="...">` only in the head.
 It also works in the body.

 # Href Change works immediate
-In the last post we changed the href ob the link per script.
+In the last post we changed the href of the link by script.
 It works immediately.
 I thought it would be neccessary to change the zoom-factor of the body or something like this.

 # Next experiment
-With clicking in the button we add 1,000,000 * 10 characters per `::after{content...}`.
+With clicking on the button we add 1,000,000 * 10 characters per `::after{content...}`.
 If there is a limit, it is beyond my creative writing abilities.

 Tested with Edge 96.0.1054.43 (Linewrapping sometimes out of place) and Firefox Nightly 97.0a1.